Explore our state-of-the-art teaching, research, innovation and consultancy facilities.

 Our Archaeology, Geography and Anthropology laboratory facilities and collections are available for use by external researchers such as Master's and PhD students.
 The rate is £20 per day +VAT.
 To book, please use our online store.

 During weekends and outside the academic year, our laboratory facilities are also available for hire by external organisations and community groups who wish to run training courses or events within a laboratory environment.
-For enquires, please contact the Laboratory Technician, David Ashby.
+For enquires, please contact the Laboratory Manager, Dr David Ashby.

 Find out more

-Criminology and Forensics is based in the Department of Applied Social Sciences, Forensics and Politics.
-We are excellently equipped to undertake both fieldwork and laboratory-based projects in Forensic Biology, including botany and entomology, as well as CSI and soil analysis, and forensic linguistics.
-We are licensed by DEFRA to run a taphonomic facility using pig carcasses.
+Criminology and Forensics are excellently equipped to undertake both fieldwork and laboratory-based projects in Forensic Biology, including botany and entomology, as well as CSI and soil analysis, and forensic linguistics.
+We are licensed by DEFRA to run a taphonomic facility for carrying out decomposition research using pig carcasses.
 We have a dedicated laboratory technician supporting all academic staff and students.
 The Forensics laboratory was opened by David Suchet, a.k.a.
 Hercule Poirot - watch the video.

 January 2020 saw the launch of a new Crime Scene House (CSH).
 The CSH can be used for briefings, undertaking crime scene photography, packaging of evidence and as a Blood Pattern Analysis (BPA) space.

-The new Crime Scene House - image by student Emma Copley
+The Crime Scene House - image by student Emma Copley

 Main equipment and analysis types